 - the type of organisations or individuals you intend to certify or accredit

-- the website and email address you intend to use (if your organisation has an operational website – please include the link with your information)
+- the website link (if operational) and email address you intend to use

 - any other relevant information to support the proposed name